WWE Rumors And News: Roman Reigns To ‘Embrace The Hate’ At ‘WrestleMania 33’

 No one would argue that WrestleMania is the perfect stage for The Undertaker’s final bow, but many struggle to figure out why that match should be against Roman Reigns.
 A poll on the official WWE website recently asked which superstar should face The Undertaker at WrestleMania 33.
 The simple fact is that the WWE universe has no appetite for The Undertakers vs. Roman Reigns.

 The fans want to see John Cena vs. The Undertaker.
 Those two wrestling superstars have faced each other five times.
 They have two wins each, with one “no result.”
-If injury is to dictate, that this is The Undertakers final WrestleMania, then the fans want to see these two split their tie, but that isn’t happening.
+If injury is to dictate that this is The Undertakers final WrestleMania, then the fans want to see these two split their tie, but that isn’t happening.

 Roman Reigns To ‘Embrace The Hate’ And Defeat The Undertaker At WrestleMania 33

-In his latest blog, Jim Ross makes it clear, that he thinks that The Undertaker vs Roman Reigns is a certainty for WrestleMania 33.
-Ross thinks that it’s all about how Reigns comes out of the WrestleMania match
+In his latest blog, Jim Ross makes it clear that he thinks that The Undertaker vs Roman Reigns is a certainty for WrestleMania 33.
+Ross thinks that it’s all about how Reigns comes out of the WrestleMania match.

-“Been asked frequently what I’d do for the finish of the Wrestlemania, Reigns vs Undertaker match and there are multiple ways to do this effectively.”
+“Been asked frequently what I’d do for the finish of the Wrestlemania, Reigns vs Undertaker match and there are multiple ways to do this effectively.

-“The bottom line is that coming out of the match that Roman Reigns has to be the priority so either Reigns shockingly wins via cheating after a seemingly, rugged babyface match goes awry would work for me as would Reigns losing a close one and then leaving the Undertaker laying in his yard.”
+“The bottom line is that coming out of the match that Roman Reigns has to be the priority so either Reigns shockingly wins via cheating after a seemingly, rugged babyface match goes awry would work for me as would Reigns losing a close one and then leaving the Undertaker laying in his yard.

 “This match is not really about Taker but about how the Undertaker persona can advance Reigns.”